Lara Parker: Education and post-acting career

-Personal life
+Personal life and death

-Parker is married to Jim Hawkins, a building contractor.
-They have a daughter, Caitlin.
-Parker has two sons, Rick and Andy, both from her first marriage to artist Tom Parker: Rick is a successful record producer, Andy a contractor.
+Parker was married to Jim Hawkins, a building contractor.
+They had a daughter, Caitlin.
+Parker had two sons, Rick and Andy, both from her first marriage to artist Tom Parker: Rick was a successful record producer, Andy a contractor.
 Caitlin Hawkins is a set designer and stylist for videos and commercials.

-Lara's son Rick is married to singer Miranda Lee Richards.
-They have one son, Wesley.
+Parker's son Rick is married to singer Miranda Lee Richards.

+On October 12, 2023, following a battle with cancer, Parker died in her sleep in Los Angeles at the age of 84.